International Longshoremen's Association

-The International Longshoremen's Association (ILA) is a North American labor union representing longshore workers along the East Coast of the United States and Canada, the Gulf Coast, the Great Lakes, Puerto Rico, and inland waterways; on the West Coast, the dominant union is the International Longshore and Warehouse Union.
-The ILA has approximately 200 local affiliates in port cities in these areas.
+The International Longshoremen's Association (ILA) is a North American labor union representing longshore workers along the East Coast of the United States and Atlantic Canada, the Gulf Coast, the Great Lakes, Puerto Rico, and inland waterways; the ILA has approximately 200 local affiliates in port cities in these areas.
+The International Longshore and Warehouse Union is dominant on the West Coast, western Canada, Alaska, and Hawaii.